collebrusco/361C-term-project/README.md

 ```
 ## The Renderer
 The fluid simulator is not much good if you can't observe it!
 Moreover, I wanted to build an interactive demo of the solver that allows the user to swirl the fluid around.
 For this, I've used my [graphics library](https://github.com/collebrusco/flgl) that I've been maintaining for a few years.
-This library is simply OpenGL, GLFW, and some other conveniences.
+This library is based on OpenGL & GLFW, and includes a number of other common abstractions and tools.
+There is more to say about this library, but all that's relevant here is that it reads very similarly to and can be mixed with plain OpenGL.
 I built two renderers for the field.
 Both can be seen in the gif at the top of the page.
 The first simply places the x and y components of the vector into the red and blue color channels.
 This gives a surprisingly fluid like render.
 The renderer for this is ineffecient, but effective.
 I maintain a buffer of floating point x and y values, normalized to be between 0 and 1.
 This is buffered to the GPU every frame as a texture.
 The code for this (found [here](https://github.com/collebrusco/fluid-solver-toy/blob/absfft/src/rgFieldRenderer.cpp), using my flgl library) is below.
 ```c++
 // upload sizeof(float)*2*n*n buffer to GPU